slcs-jsc/jurassic/projects/examples/README.md

 separately under `projects/validation/`; performance measurements are under `projects/benchmark/`.

-## Installation
+## Installation and running the examples

 For detailed build requirements and alternative installation options, see the [installation guide](../../docs/manual/installation.md).

-Build JURASSIC and its bundled libraries from the repository root before running an example:
+We recommend building JURASSIC and its bundled libraries from the repository root before running an example:

 ```bash
 cd libs